Food Delivery Using a Checking Account for Payment

 Can I earn rewards with checking account payments?

 It’s rare to find cash back rewards or other incentives linked to payments that come directly from a checking account.
-However, many debit cards do offer rewards.
-Using this kind of card is almost exactly like paying directly from your bank account.
-Check with the financial institution about any rewards available.
+However, using a debit card is very similar to paying directly from your bank account, and many do offer rewards.
+Check with your financial institution about any rewards available.

 What if a delivery never arrives?